Promote better core function and get great results with this technique to help with healing diastasis recti

 The oblique release is one of two treatments that provides immediate results to help with the healing of diastasis recti.
 Releasing the recti fascia is another important treatment technique that will enable the core muscles to return back to the midline for your postpartum clients.
 Release work on the abdominal muscles enables the core to fully function and as a result strengthen and aid in healing diastasis recti.

-These treatment techniques along with many others, including treatments to close the open birth pattern and restore the pelvic floor, are available in the Holistic Treatment of the Postpartum Body at the Institute of Birth Healing.
+These treatment techniques along with many others, including treatments to close the open birth pattern and restore the pelvic floor, are available in the Holistic Treatment of the Postpartum Body at the Institute for Birth Healing.
 Take your practice to the next level by becoming the go-to practitioner for pregnant and postpartum clients.